Product related deaths

 2020-0239 16 Nov 2020 Manchester (West)

-Concerns summary Bed levers are improperly fitted by untrained staff without patient assessment, and policy gaps hinder reporting concerns.
+Concerns summary (AI summary) Bed levers are improperly fitted by untrained staff without patient assessment, and policy gaps hinder reporting concerns.
 Miscommunication prevents trained professionals from fitting them, and there is a risk of supplying levers without essential safety straps for Divan beds.

 Pauline Oakley